rafalp/Misago/docs/PythonHooks/post-create-input-hook.md

 )
 ```

-A filter for the function used to validate data for `PostCreateInputModel` GraphQL input type used by `postCreate` GraphQL mutation.
+A filter for the function used to validate data for `postCreate` GraphQL mutation.

 Returns a tuple of `data` that should be used to create new reply and validation `errors`.